remix-run/remix/docs/future/spa-mode.md

 - You cannot call `serverLoader`/`serverAction` from your `clientLoader`/`clientAction` methods since there is no running server -- those will throw a runtime error if called

+- It's important to not that Remix SPA mode generates your `index.html` file by performing a "pre-render" of your root route on the server during the build
+  - This means that while you're creating a SPA, you still have a "server build" and "server render" step, so you do need to be careful about using dependencies that reference client-only aspects such as `document`, `window`, `localStorage`, etc.
+  - Generally speaking, the way to resolve these issues is to import any browser-only libraries from `entry.client.tsx` so they don't end up in the server build
+  - Otherwise, you can generally solve these by using [`React.lazy`][react-lazy] or the [`<ClientOnly>`][client-only] component from `remix-utils`.

 ## Migrating from React Router

 We also expect SPA Mode to be useful in helping folks migrate existing React router apps over to Remix apps (SPA or not!).